kogo59/Sven-Hedin-Transhimalaja-Band-II/chapters/73_Dreiundsiebzigstes_Kapitel.md

 Significance . . . . . .
 It is no mean addition to human
-knowledge that we should realize the assured existence of one of the greatest mountain masses in the world. - As regards the name which Dr. Hedin has given to it, I will only say, that the desìï- derata for the title of a new and momentous geographical discovery appear to be these: 1) that the name should if possible be given by the principal discoverer; 2) that it should not be unpronounceable, unwriteable, over-recondite or obscure; 3) that it should if possible
+knowledge that we should realize the assured existence of one of the greatest mountain masses in the world. - As regards the name which Dr. Hedin has given to it, I will only say, that the desiderata for the title of a new and momentous geographical discovery appear to be these: 1) that the name should if possible be given by the principal discoverer; 2) that it should not be unpronounceable, unwriteable, over-recondite or obscure; 3) that it should if possible